DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/featuretypes/GridDatasets.md

 A `GridDatatype` is like a specialized `Variable` that explicitly handles X,Y,Z,T dimensions, which are put into canonical order: (t, z, y, x).
 It has various convenience routines that expose methods from the `GridCoordSystem` and `VariableDS` objects.
-The main data access method is `readDataSlice()`, where you can fix an index on any `Dimension`, or use a -1 to get all the data in that `Dimension`.
+The main data access method is `readDataSlice()`, where you can fix an extent on any `Dimension`, or use a -1 to get all the data in that `Dimension`.

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/src/test/java/examples/featuretypes/GridDatasetsTutorial.java&readingData %}
 {% endcapture %}
 {{ rmd | markdownify }}

-The subset method allows you to create a logical subset of a `GeoGrid` using index `Ranges`.
+The subset method allows you to create a logical subset of a `GeoGrid` using extent `Ranges`.

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/src/test/java/examples/featuretypes/GridDatasetsTutorial.java&CallMakeSubset %}